Weight Loss Surgical Procedures

-These operations are generations ahead of the older "stomach stapling" procedures of the past and offer obese people the most effective approach to weight loss surgery available today.
-Additionally, our doctors provide the full spectrum of obesity surgery services including revisional procedures, adolescent care, elderly care and a variety of other obesity-related procedures.
+These operations are generations ahead of the older "stomach stapling" procedures of the past and offer overweight people the most effective approach to weight loss surgery available today.
+Additionally, our doctors provide the full spectrum of weight loss surgery services including revisional procedures, adolescent care, elderly care and a variety of other weight-related procedures.
 We have had very few instances of having to turn patients down based on medical complexity concerns due to our world-class peri-operative care.

 The laparoscopic and the open methods of surgery are both offered.
 These are the different ways the surgeon can use to access the abdominal contents.
 Either way, what is done on the inside is about the same.
 A person can expect the same weight loss regardless of the approach.